charleennewland/blog/kaizen_workshops.md

 This set of 12 steps provides a framework for a successful kaizen event.

-Organizing kaizen workshops offers many advantages.
+Kaizen workshops offer many advantages.
 With time, it can promote a cultural shift, inspiring employees to embrace continuous improvement.
 Some other **benefits** include:

 - **Efficiency improvement-** kaizen workshops identify inefficiencies, streamline workflows, and optimize resource utilization;
 - **Employee Engagement-** these workshops empower employees, inspire a sense of ownership and encouraging active participation in the improvement process;